ATXDAO/rep-and-roles-starter-kit/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
+This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.

 4. On a third terminal, deploy the test contract: